 - SATI (South African Translators Institute)

 Freelancers need to discuss and share experiences, get advice from more experienced freelance colleagues, find mentoring opportunities, and access a forum to celebrate or seek a shoulder to cry on.
 We sometimes need encouragement, and at other times we are in a position to give a boost to others.
-This is in addition to the basic necessity of keeping an ear to the ground and picking up work from the grapevine.
+In addition, as a freelance community, we recognise the basic necessity of keeping an ear to the ground and picking up work from the grapevine.

-As a Safrean you become part of a virtual group of likeminded people – freelancers like yourself, who understand the challenges of being self-employed: finding clients and keeping them, setting rates, writing contracts, filing taxes, handling non-paying customers, the legal aspects of freelancing, dealing with deadline overloads, getting through the quiet times, how to market and grow your business... and much more.
+As a Safrean you become part of a virtual group of like-minded people – freelancers who understand the challenges of being self-employed: finding clients and keeping them, setting rates, writing contracts, filing taxes, handling non-paying customers, the legal aspects of freelancing, dealing with deadline overloads, getting through the quiet times, how to market and grow your business... and much more.

 Most of this happens on our very active online forum, accessible to members only.
 The Google group is supplemented by Safrea's public communication channels, including our Facebook page and Twitter feed.

 Safreans have regular regional meetings, where we put a face to a name and network, usually accompanied by an invited speaker sharing a topic of interest.
-Recent speakers have included the likes of investigative journalist Pieter-Louis Myburgh of Gangster State and The Republic of Gupta fame.
 We currently have branches in Johannesburg, Pretoria, Cape Town, Durban, Port Elizabeth and Grahamstown, and we are looking to establish new branches where freelancers need us.